kyle-n/kyle-n.github.io/posts/best-new-movies-2023.md

 No movie on this list is harder to recommend than _Beau Is Afraid_.
 It is three hours of postmodern horror focused on toxic family relationships.
 When it finished, people in our theater scoffed.

-But reader - those people are _wrong_
+Reader - those people are _wrong_

-_Beau Is Afraid_ is a masterful piece of horror movie about living with and loving an abusive narcissist.
-If you've ever known someone like this, _Beau Is Afraid_ plays like a documentary: the coy hints of displeasure, eidetic memory of wrongs against them, guilt trips, dizzying mood swings, paranoia, and conditional, easily withdrawn affection.
+_Beau Is Afraid_ is a horror masterpiece about living with and loving an abusive narcissist.
+If you've ever known someone like this, _Beau Is Afraid_ plays like a documentary: the coy hints of displeasure, eidetic memory of wrongs, guilt trips, dizzying mood swings, paranoia, and conditional, easily withdrawn affection.

-As the film critic David Ehrlich put it, "Anyone who would sooner die for their mom than answer the phone when she calls should probably mix a few Zoloft into their popcorn just to be safe."
+As the film critic David Ehrlich [put it](https://www.indiewire.com/criticism/movies/beau-is-afraid-review-ari-aster-1234827032/), "Anyone who would sooner die for their mom than answer the phone when she calls should probably mix a few Zoloft into their popcorn just to be safe."

 ### 4: _Killers of the Flower Moon_ | ★★★★

 <YoutubeEmbed id="EG0si5bSd6I" />

 There's nobody better at depicting gangsters than Martin Scorsese.
 The guy who made _Goodfellas_, _Casino_ and _The Wolf of Wall Street_ gets criminals on a bone-deep level.
 He sees their vanity, pride, egotism, chauvinism, and raw greed.
 Scorsese knows a gangster can wear any costume and live in any social class, no matter how "respectable."
-Fitting, then, he turns his attention to the American frontier.
+Fitting, then, that he turns his attention to the American frontier.

 _Killers of the Flower Moon_ is based on a [true story](https://www.amazon.com/Killers-Flower-Moon-Murders-Random/dp/1524755931/ref=asc_df_1524755931/).
 A century ago, the Osage tribe was forced to move to a rocky, unfarmable patch of nowhere in Oklahoma.
 It was the least valuable corner of the state, right up until they found oil.

 The vast oil riches put the Osage in a historically strange position.
-They had more money than most people'd see in a lifetime, but the government didn't consider them citizens.
-They were multi-millionaires with no legal protection.
+They were multi-millionaires who couldn't vote.
+They had more money than most people'd see in a lifetime, but the government offered almost no protection.

 This paradox created, in Scorsese terms, an entire town of gangsters.
 Untold numbers of white citizens began killing their Osage neighbors for their oil rights.
 The book the movie's based on talks about healthy Osage men in their 40s dropping dead one day of "natural causes."
 Murdering them was basically legal.